Latest News and Events

 - The Park’s parking lot is over 3 million square feet with 10,300 parking spaces.
 It would be able to hold over 50 cruise ships!

-- Both the Victoria Day, Canada Day, and Labour Day Weekend firework celebrations use in excess of 6,000 fireworks hitting heights of over 600 feet (183m).
+- The Victoria Day, Canada Day, Civic Holiday and Labour Day Weekend firework celebrations use in excess of 6,000 fireworks hitting heights of over 600 feet (183m).

 - Wonder Mountain originally had a red beacon at the top peak to alert planes of the structure.
 This was due to the Maple Airport that was once located on the other side of Jane Street near Major Mackenzie.